riccardo0314/riccardocasini-projects/marketplace-deal-finder/README.md

 document the engineering process and the decisions behind it.

-**The problem**

 I wanted to find sellers on a large second-hand marketplace who offered a specific type of discount on multi-item purchases, within a defined price range.
 The platform's own search has no filter for this: the discount is a property of the seller, not of the listing, and the only way to check it manually is to open each seller's profile one by one.
 Across hundreds of search results, that's not practical.

-So the real problem wasn't "scrape a website" — it was: how do you reliably surface a seller-level attribute that the search layer doesn't expose, without hammering the platform?
+So the real problem wasn't "scrape a website" it was: how do you reliably surface a seller-level attribute that the search layer doesn't expose, without hammering the platform?

 **Approach**